Testability of Reverse Causality Without Exogenous Variation: Testing Reverse Causality

 \begin{assumption}[Regularity] The functions $h$, $\widetilde{h}$, $f_{X|W}$, $f_{Y|W}$, $f_{\varepsilon}$, and $f_{\widetilde{\varepsilon}}$ are three times differentiable. \end{assumption}

 \begin{assumption}[Nonlinearity] The functions $ h$ and $\tilde{h}$ are nonlinear in their first arguments. \end{assumption}

 The nonlinearity of regression functions (Assumption \ref{ass_nonlinear}) can be used to make inference on the causal structure of a model is obtained first by \textcite{hoyer09anm}.
-We complement their work by considering heteroskedasticity of the error term with respect to additional covariates~$\W$.
-Intuitively, nonlinearity of $h$ ensures that the error terms in the anticausal model are not independent of the regressor, which provides power of the test.
+We extend their work by allowing for additional control variables $W$ and also considering heteroskedasticity of the error term with respect to these covariates.
+Intuitively, nonlinearity of $h$ ensures that the error terms in the reverse model are not independent of the regressor, which provides power of the test.
 While linear models are used in many economic applications, they are typically seen as approximations of nonlinear relationships between dependent variable and regressors.